dennybiasiolli/reveal.js/slides/vuex-to-pinia/migration-problems-04.md

 Can Vuex and Pinia coexist?

-Yes, but make sure to migrate entire modules, not entire components
+Yes, but...<br>make sure to migrate entire modules,<br>not entire components.